nushell/nushell.github.io/book/modules.md

 You can notice we do not assign the value to `MYNAME` directly.
 Instead, we give it a block of code (`{ ...}`) that gets evaluated every time we call `use`.
-We can demonstrate this property for example with the `random` command:
+We can demonstrate this property, for example, with the `random` command:
 ```
 > module roll { export env ROLL { random dice | into string } }